thalesant/formalabstracts/README.md

 [![Build Status](https://travis-ci.org/formalabstracts/formalabstracts.svg?branch=master)](https://travis-ci.org/formalabstracts/formalabstracts)

+This repository is no longer active.
+It contains some experiments from 2018 on formal abstracts.
+Pull requests are not accepted at this time.

 This repository is part of the *Formal abstracts* projects initiated by [Thomas Hales](https://sites.google.com/site/thalespitt/).
 See his talk [Big conjectures](https://www.newton.ac.uk/seminar/20170710100011001) from the [Big Proof](https://www.newton.ac.uk/event/bpr) meeting in Cambridge.

 A **formal abstract**, or **fabstract** for short, is a formalization of the main results